mde/ejs/docs/syntax.md

 parent template.

-Also, the included file is compiled upon execution of the script, which means performance might be theoretically lower than the "preprocessor" flavor.
+Also, the included file is compiled upon execution of the script, which means performance might be theoretically lower than the “preprocessor” flavor.
 In practice however, caching can make this difference negligible.

 #### Example